-A. An Air Compressor Governor which is fitted on the steam supply pipe to the Compressor.
-It is controlled by Main Reservoir pressure in such a manner that the Governor Valve automatically stops or starts the Compressor as required.
+A. An Air Compressor Governor which is fitted on the steam supply pipe to the Air Compressor.
+It is controlled by Main Reservoir pressure in such a manner that the Governor automatically stops or starts the Air Compressor as required to maintain a constant Main Reservoir pressure.

-99. Q. What is the authorised Main Reservoir pressure on Steam Locomotives?
+99. Q. What is the authorised Main Reservoir pressure on steam locomotives?